-Figure 3-6, Illustration 14-4 shows the airplane loaded to an extreme where the CG is aft of the center of lift and where the horizontal tail surfaces must produce a lift force to maintain level flight.
+Figure 3-12, Illustration 14-4 shows the airplane loaded to an extreme where the CG is aft of the center of lift and where the horizontal tail surfaces must produce a lift force to maintain level flight.
 In this condition, when the nose is lowered, speed will increase and the stabilizer force will increase.
 But since there is a lifting force or upload on the tail, it will continue to lower the nose and produce more lift and more speed, etc. If the nose was raised and the speed decreased to less than trim speed, the reverse would occur: airspeed would continue to drop until a stall occurred, recover from which would be difficult and spin entry would be probable.
 This is an unstable condition because the forces acting on the aircraft are destabilizing with a change in speed.
 This condition is referred to as pitch divergent.
+When the aircraft is pitch divergent, longitudinal stick controls pitch acceleration.
+In other words, if a pitch input is made, the nose will continue to pitch up or down at an increasing rate until the pitch input is removed, and then it will continue to pitch up or down at the highest pitch rate achieve during the initial control input.
+Control can only be maintained by making small pulsing inputs in both directions: one to start the motion and one to stop it, followed by no input to assess and then the process must be continually repeated.
+Pilot induced oscillations are highly probable.
 It is extremely difficult to fly an airplane that is pitch divergent and is dangerous.

-In summary, as the CG moves aft, the aircraft will go from having positive stability, to neutral stability and then to negative or divergent stability.
+Pitch Stability Summary.
+As the CG moves aft, the aircraft will go from having positive longitudinal stability, to neutral longitudinal stability (CG at or near the non-aerobatic aft CG limit) and then to negative (or divergent) longitudinal stability.
 The deadbeat response time is inversely proportional to static margin.
 As the CG moves aft and static margin decreases, deadbeat response time increases and stick force decreases.